Lemon Zucchini Bread

 - 2 tablespoons poppy seeds (optional)

-Pour the batter into the prepared pan.
+- Pour the batter into the prepared pan.
 Bake on the middle rack of the oven for about 1 hour and 5-10 minutes.
 I checked my loaf after 1 hour and let it stay in the oven 5 minutes more and it was perfect.
 The outer crust of the bread will be firm to the touch and golden brown.
+If you feel the bread is browning too quickly, loosely cover the bread with aluminum foil after about 30 minutes of baking to help prevent the top and sides from getting too brown.

-Cool the bread in the pan for about 20 minutes.
-Remove, cut, and serve.
+- Cool the bread in the pan for about 20 minutes.
+Remove onto a wire cooling rack.

 Did you make this recipe?